alphagov/govuk-design-system/docs/logs.md

 # Logs

-We use server logs from the GOV.UK Design System website for basic analytics, we keep logs for 14 days and anonymise IP addresses.
+We keep router logs ([GoRouter](https://docs.cloudfoundry.org/concepts/architecture/router.html)) and general application logs for 14 days and anonymise IP addresses.

-We store router logs ([GoRouter](https://docs.cloudfoundry.org/concepts/architecture/router.html)) and general application logs for 14 days and anonymise IP addresses.
+These logs are used for basic analytics.

 Our Content Delivery Network (CDN) logs are not currently available, this means many requests are not shown in the router logs.
 However, we do not currently cache HTML requests (pages) so router logs are still useful for pages visited.